-- 1st Place: Tergel Molom-Ochir, University of Massachusetts Amherst, Autonomous Driving and Its Sensor Technology
+- 1st place: Tergel Molom-Ochir, University of Massachusetts Amherst, Autonomous Driving and Its Sensor Technology (.PDF, 1 MB)

-- 2nd Place: Jeleasa Grayned, Kennesaw State University, SAE International: Levels of Autonomous Driving & Sensor Packages
+- 2nd place: Jeleasa Grayned, Kennesaw State University, SAE International: Levels of Autonomous Driving & Sensor Packages (.PDF, 898 KB)

-- 3rd Place: Aufia Zhowandai, Virginia Commonwealth University, Autonomous Vehicles
+- 3rd place: Aufia Zhowandai, Virginia Commonwealth University, Autonomous Vehicles (.PDF, 855 KB)

 The Problem: Autonomous and connected vehicles have the potential to improve the safety and efficiency of the transportation system.
 Vehicles that are able to automatically drive themselves in any condition or situation require a number of advanced sensors such as LIDAR, RADAR, and cameras, in addition to a fast communication network to communicate to each other and the traffic signal infrastructure in near real-time.
 The public is not yet generally familiar with the different levels of autonomy or the sensor packages and fidelity of the sensors needed for the different levels.
 In an effort to better inform the public about SAE levels of autonomous driving, what is the best way to put that information in a single chart?